ginnox/CanalNetworkDocs/Updates/Update_Jan22/Update_Jan22.md

-# Update Jan-Feb22
+# Update Jan-Apr22

 Hi Everyone,

 We are pleased to bring to you many enhanced features and functionalities to our products, based on UX feedbacks we have recieved over the past few months.
-The update in this period, includes - among others - the following key features that were also an extension to the previous update of Nov21.
+The update in this period, includes - among others - the following key features:

-- ability to enforce construction dimensions on canal sections and drops,
+- ability to define any number of drops at desired locations manually
-- ability to generate drawing by using different color templates, and
+- Improved flexibility and accuracy of BoQ listing for eacth works, allowing to consider structures and clearing depth
-- and improved design capability for automatic design of canal routes.
+- Improved drop insertion and addition in small length canal segments.

 ## Download files: